BeardedBaldo/Dog_Breed_Classifier/README.md

 <b>Next Steps/Fixes: </b>
 1) Improve model accuracy with more hyperparameter tuning(more epochs, lower learning rate, other optimizers/loss functions)
+2) Incpetion model runs into errors while training - fix.
-2) Add and test out more pretrained models (Alexnet, other variants of resnet, vgg etc.)
+3) Add and test out more pretrained models (Alexnet, other variants of resnet, vgg etc.)
-3) Include more breeds in the dataset (collect dataset via scrapping)
+4) Include more breeds in the dataset (collect dataset via scrapping)
-4) Deploy into a web app
+5) Deploy into a web app